-The British Council’s Examination Reform Project (ERP) aims to contribute towards improved education quality in Nepal through the strengthening of the national examination systems.
-The project activities are all informed by the international evidence that quality national examinations can act as a powerful lever to influence quality teaching and learning in the classroom.
+The British Council’s Examination Reform Project (ERP) aimed to contribute towards improved education quality in Nepal through the strengthening of the national examination systems.
+The project activities were all informed by the international evidence that quality national examinations can act as a powerful lever to influence quality teaching and learning in the classroom.

 In line with examination reform section of SSDP, in 2015, British Council Nepal identified the following areas to work under Examination Reform Project:

 - Communicating and Sharing